ryanshay18/P3_Parrots/README.md

 - quiz page in progress (nearly finished)
 - Web page running off of a rasberry pi
 # Night at the Museum
-By the time Night at the Museum comes around, The project should be nearly finished and ready to run off the rasberry pi.
+Project is up and running on pi and is finsished.
 # College Board
-To meet and exceed College Board requirements, this project will include a SQLAlchemy Database,Web scraper, will be a deployed Web Site on Raspberry Pi server, and will be way more advanced than the websites created from trimester 1.
+To meet and exceed College Board requirements, this project will include a SQL Database,Web scraper, will be a deployed Web Site on Raspberry Pi server, and will be way more advanced than the websites created from trimester 1.

 College board requirements for project: https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-2021-create-performance-task-scoring-guidelines.pdf